sahilstha0007/hackathon/README.md

 - Comment on artworks
 - Share on social media
 - Purchase artwork
-- Follow artists

 #### For Artists
 - Upload artwork with detailed descriptions
 - Set pricing and availability
 - Manage artwork listings
-- Track engagement metrics
+- Track likes and comment
 - Respond to comments
 - Process orders